och9854/Leetcode/README.md

 # Leetcode
+---
-Problems and Answer for leetcode
+Problems and Answer for Leetcode.

+The name of each file is a number of a problem.